McTavishLab/extensiphy/README.md

 - single_locus_suffix: for use when inputting sepereate loci files.
 - outdir: the directory name to create and store your results in
 - bootstrapping: dictates whether you want a bootstrapped or single best tree. greatly affects speed.
-- phycorder runs dictates how many taxa you want to map at a single time.
+- RapUp_runs dictates how many taxa you want to map at a single time.
-  - Say if you have 10 taxa to add to your tree, you can tell phycorder that you want to run 5 mappings at a time in order to be efficient
+  - Say if you have 10 taxa to add to your tree, you can tell RapUp that you want to run 5 mappings at a time in order to be efficient
-- Threads should be obvious but interacts with [Phycorder runs] by dictating how many threads are given to each program IN AN INDIVIDUAL Run
+- Threads should be obvious but interacts with [RapUp runs] by dictating how many threads are given to each program IN AN INDIVIDUAL Run
   - So if you had 5 runs going at a time and you assigned 4 threads per run, this requires 20 threads in order to run.

-##Output Files!
+## Output Files!
 	- concatenated file: found in your output folder [OUTDIR]/combine_and_infer/extended.aln
 	- taxon specific intermediate files: found in your output folder [OUTDIR]/[TAXON_NAME]. .sam, .bam and .vcf files can be found in here for any additional analyses.